Natural Resource Damages Restoration Projects

 After a restoration plan is finalized, implementation can begin.
 The following are final restoration plans:

-- Marks Farm Natural Resource Damages Settlement (PDF) (432 KB) In 2005, a manure spill in the Town of Lowville, Lewis County from the Marks Dairy Farm into the Black River resulted in a loss of oxygen in the stream and a significant fish kill.
+- Marks Farm Natural Resource Damages Restoration Plan (PDF) (432 KB) In 2005, a manure spill in the Town of Lowville, Lewis County from the Marks Dairy Farm into the Black River resulted in a loss of oxygen in the stream and a significant fish kill.
 Marks Farm entered into a settlement agreement with the NYSDEC that required them to pay $390,963.00 for natural resource damages resulting from the release.
 NYSDEC will use these funds to implement restoration projects that will enhance public access to the Black River fishery.
 The draft restoration plan discussing the proposed restoration projects was available for public review and comment from September 29 to October 29, 2014.
 No comments were recieved and this Restoration and Spending Plan has now been finalized.
 Appendix A - Consent Order (PDF) (973 KB).
 Appendix B - Project Costs (PDF) (2.21 MB).

 - BASF Restoration Plan(PDF) (4.75 MB) This plan describes restoration projects for the BASF site in and around the Hudson River in Rensselaer County.